Monday, February 22, 2010

 14 Norway

 A: OK, it might be the ‘extended version’, but that intro at least shows that this is well-produced.
-I can only repeat what I said about Denmark: this certainly sounds like something you would have seen on any chart show around at the time, and perhaps even a little more contemporary.
-The vocals work well together.
+I can only repeat what I said about Denmark: it certainly sounds like something you

 15 Israel